scalar-labs/helm-charts/docs/how-to-deploy-scalardb-cluster.md

 # How to deploy ScalarDB Cluster

-This document explains how to deploy ScalarDB Cluster using Scalar Helm Charts.
-For more details on the custom values file for ScalarDB Cluster, see [Configure a custom values file for ScalarDB Cluster](./configure-custom-values-scalardb-cluster.md).
+This document explains how to deploy ScalarDB Cluster by using Scalar Helm Charts.
+For details on the custom values file for ScalarDB Cluster, see [Configure a custom values file for ScalarDB Cluster](./configure-custom-values-scalardb-cluster.md).

 ## Deploy ScalarDB Cluster